ehulders/Meraki-Ansible-Deployment/readme.md

 ```

 In this scenario we're also outlining the IP addressing and subnets through an accompanying YAML file.
-As can be seen below.
+As can be seen below, these override the VLANs for the network which the original template defines.

 ```
 ---